saltyorg/docs/docs/sandbox/apps/flaresolverr.md

 ## What is it?

-[FlareSolverr](https://github.com/FlareSolverr/FlareSolverr){: target=_blank rel="noopener noreferrer" } is a proxy server to bypass Cloudflare protection.
+[FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is a proxy server to bypass Cloudflare protection.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|